1st Division (Spain)

 The 1st Division (1.ª División) was a division of the Spanish Republican Army in the Spanish Civil War.

-This unit was deployed in a relatively inactive section of the front located in the mountainous area north of Madrid.
+This unit was deployed in a relatively inactive front section located in the mountainous area north of Madrid.

 History

-The First Division was established on 31 December 1936 with the militia forces that had been operating in the Somosierra sector and which had been led by Lt.
+The First Division was established on 31 December 1936 with the militia forces operating in the Somosierra sector and led by Lt.
 Colonel Enrique Jurado Barrio.
-The headquarters of the division was in Loyozuela.
+The headquarters of the division were in Loyozuela.

 This unit was garrisoned at the secondary sector of El Escorial and did not take part in any important military operation.
 The commander who replaced Enrique Jurado, Lt.
 Colonel Fernando Cueto Herrero, was discovered when he was trying to join the enemy forces and was summarily dismissed and shot for treason on 18 September 1937.
-Except for a few sporadic skirmishes the unit rarely saw combat action and was mainly engaged in fortification work.
-The First Division was disbanded at the end of the war in late March 1939.
+Except for a few sporadic skirmishes, the unit rarely saw combat action and was mainly engaged in fortification work.
+The First Division was disbanded at the war's end in late March 1939.